WAT CHAI WATTHANARAM

 The gallery

 The base of the gallery is about one meter above the main platform.
 The gallery surrounding the quincunx in the centre stands isolated from the ordination hall.
 Each side of the square gallery measures about 55 meters.
 The gallery can be accessed only through two doorways on the east and the west side.
 The walls of the gallery bear false windows, creating a decorative contrast of light and shadow within the gallery, a technique also applied to the royal vihara of Wat Maha That and likely copied from the temples at Angkor, but here executed in brick and stucco forming part of the walls.
-The inside wall of the gallery was painted with scenes of the Vessantara Jataka tale.
-The gallery was roofed, and the roof was supported by pillars running perpendicular to the walls.
-Holes in walls and columns are still witnesses of the wooden beams which formed the roof structure.
-Archaeological excavations found evidence that the roofing material used were curved tiles with fascia decorations.
+The interior wall of the gallery was painted with scenes from the Vessantara Jataka.
+The gallery was roofed, and pillars running perpendicular to the walls supported the roof.
+Holes in the walls and columns still show where wooden beams formed the roof structure.
+Archaeological excavations found evidence that the roofing material consisted of curved tiles with decorative fascias.
 The ridges were decorated with marble studs.
 [13]

-The ceiling over the large Buddha statues was made of wood with golden stars on a black lacquered background.
-The roofs of the spired roof halls were in the shape of a prang, with a Nophasun decorating the tops.
+The ceiling over the large Buddha statues was made of wood, with golden stars on a black-lacquered background.
+The spired-roof halls had roofs shaped like a prang, with a Nophasun decorating the tops.
 [15]

 Beth Fouser uses the Thai word “Men” for “Meru”.
 She describes these funeral towers as follows: “They are square in plan with several redentations at the corners, making them roughly octagonal, and are about 25.5 metres in height, composed of seven tiers or storeys of diminishing size, almost like "the sections of a collapsible drinking cup"."
 A finial in the shape of a miniature prang originally surmounted the men, though only fragments of these have survived.
 There are openings from the gallery through each men, making circumambulation of the gallery possible.
 The corner men have two openings into the gallery only, whereas the midpoint men have three openings: two into the gallery and one into the courtyard, which then leads to the staircases of the central prang.
 Originally there were gabled roofs attached to all four sides of each men, making them symmetrical, but these have not survived.
 The square holes where wooden beams were attached to support the roofs, and on some of the men the original wooden beams themselves are visible.
 Enclosed by porches on the two outer sides of the corner men and the single outer side of the midpoint men are large stucco relief panels depicting scenes from the life of the Buddha.
 The outside walls of the porches are decorated with the same stepped mullion design that appears along the exterior gallery walls.”
 [16]

-The exterior of the funeral towers was decorated with stucco relief panels, twelve in total, depicting scenes from the Jataka (Buddha’s life) clockwise.
-Some fragments of the paintings and the reliefs still can be seen (but not for long anymore).
+The exterior of the funeral towers was decorated with stucco relief panels, twelve in total, depicting scenes from the Jataka (the Buddha’s life) in a clockwise order.
+Some fragments of the paintings and reliefs can still be seen (but not for long).

 (View of the gallery and the aligned Buddha images - February 2015 CE)